alphagov/smokey/README.md

 Smokey requires Java to be installed, because of its use of the BrowserUp Proxy.

-- On your host Mac, run `brew cask install adoptopenjdk`.
+- On your host Mac, run `brew install adoptopenjdk`.

 - If you don't have Homebrew installed, [download the Java JDK from the AdpotOpenJDK website](https://adoptopenjdk.net/).